mattcarlotta/react-smde/README.md

 }
 ```

 The `icon` property must be a React node.
 You can either pass your own node or you can import the `SvgIcon` from this package and pass it an `icon` string property as shown above.
-For predefined icons, please see this <a href="https://github.com/mattcarlotta/react-smde/blob/master/src/icons/index.js#L225-L258">function</a>, which returns a predefined React SVG node based upon a string.
+For predefined icons, please see this [function](src/icons/index.js#L271-L308), which returns a predefined React SVG node based upon a string.

 For example: